Monday, December 31, 2012

 Away from public view in a quiet section of the consulate, there is a garden where the old chancery stood.
 Here lies another small memorial marker, listing the names of the US servicemen who died here during the attack.
 As far as I know, this is the only memorial marker in existence within Vietnam, that is dedicated to Americans who died during the long war here.

 This may be the only memorial to US war dead within Vietnam's borders.
-(Photo: Wikipedia)
+(Public Domain)

 Looking at the thick walls and video cameras today, the embassy looks even more secure these days than it did during the war.
 Like all American embassies worldwide, it has been well fortified to prevent and survive terrorist attacks.